cyverse/irods-adm/README.md

 ## Synchronizing data object and file sizes

+The program `fsck-batch` can be used to find data objects that are out of sync with their files.

 The program `fix-file-size` can be used to set the sizes of a group of data objects with the sizes of their respective files.